darshan8bits/Notesify/README.md

-Just an app for practice
+Built for backend practice purpose.